mrteutone/ways-of-running-spark/readme.md

 # 1001 ways to run Spark jobs
 What are the possibilities to run your fancy Spark?
 Just get inspired by the list below (work-in-progress).

-Atm only Spark jobs written in Scala and managed by `sbt` are covered.
+Atm only Spark jobs written in Scala and managed by `sbt` is covered.
 Python will be added in the future.
 This repository contains a Spark job which is used throughout all examples in this readme.
-Just use your `sbt` project or use the code here as template to get you started.
+Just use your own `sbt` project or use the code here as template to get started.
 See the next section for more details about the code and how to adapt it.

 ## About the Spark job